katiexu/deep-quantum-data-reuploading/README.md

 # How to use the code?

-Original paper: _"Predictive Performance of Deep Quantum Data Re-uploading Models"_
+Original paper _"Predictive Performance of Deep Quantum Data Re-uploading Models"_

 https://arxiv.org/abs/2505.20337